michellerenehey/lab-11-pokemon-catcher/README.md

 ### Local Storage Utils Functions -- could be in a separate *storage-utils.js*
 * findById -- reference products lab for this function
-* set Results -- TWO FUNCTIONS
+* setResults -- TWO FUNCTIONS
   * *Encountered* --
     * getResults
     * increment pokemonAppear